Ed Sheeran Songs Dominate Music Charts

 — billboard (@billboard) March 16, 2017

 Ed Sheeran’s achievement is kind of a big deal since the Dance chart is known for its rapid turnover at the top.
-But Ed Sheeran’s songs from Divide– as with the album itself – seem dead-set on breaking any records standing in their way.
+But Ed Sheeran songs from Divide– as with the album itself – seem dead-set on breaking any records standing in their way.

 The last artist to top the Dance chart for multiple weeks was Calvin Harris with his hit song “This Is What You Came For” featuring Rihanna last July.
 The smash dance hit eventually became the chart’s No. 1 song of the entire year.
-While it’s too soon to tell if Ed Sheeran’s “Shape Of You” has what it takes to repeat Calvin Harris’ feat, his chances are looking pretty good given the huge success of his songs lately.
+While it’s too soon to tell if Ed Sheeran’s “Shape Of You” has what it takes to repeat Calvin Harris’ feat, his chances are looking pretty good given the huge success of Ed Sheeran songs lately.

 Interestingly, “Shape Of You” has become Ed Sheeran’s first Dance Club chart-topper and his second song ever to appear on the chart after his “Lay It All on Me” featuring Rudimental made it into the chart’s No. 38 spot in January last year.